 - Hemmie Chang as Board Member of South Cove Manor, Nursing & Rehabilitation Center, Inc. and South Cove Nursing Facilities Foundation

-- Lisa Wood as a Board member of the Center for Women and Enterprise
+- Lisa Wood as Chair of the Board of the Center for Women and Enterprise (effective January 2020)

 Legal Community Leadership